-The statement of revenues, expenses, and changes in net position reports the operating revenues and expenses as well as the nonoperating revenues and expenses of the Exchange for the fiscal year.
+The statement of revenues, expenses, and changes in net position reports the operating revenues and expenses as well as the non-operating revenues and expenses of the Exchange for the fiscal year.
 The difference-increase or decrease in net assets-is presented as the change in net position for the fiscal year.
-As reflected in the attached statement of revenues, expenses, and changes in net position for the years ended December 31, 2013 and 2012, respectively, the Exchange recognized approximately \$85.1 and \$18.1 million in revenues from federal grants and approximately \$3.3 and \$0.6 million in matching revenues from the Medicaid program.
-In 2013, total operating expenses increased by \$49.7 million to \$61.2 million from \$11.5 million in the prior year primarily due to the build-out of Healthplanfinder, development of the Call Center in Spokane, and professional services provided by independent contractors working with the Exchange.
+As reflected in the attached statement of revenues, expenses, and changes in net position for the year ended December 31, 2014, the Exchange recognized approximately \$108.2 million in revenues from federal grants and approximately \$7.2 million in matching revenues from the Medicaid program.
+Total operating expenses increased by \$68.5 million (112%) from the prior year primarily due to 2014 being the first full year of operations for the Exchange, which resulted in additional costs incurred for operating and staffing the Call Center in Spokane, continued development of the Healthplanfinder system, and professional services provided by independent contractors working with the Exchange.